 - Exercise common sense and look out for suspicious behaviour, as you would in Australia.

-- A human case of avian influenza A(H7N9) has been reported in Hong Kong, involving a person who had recently visited mainland China.
-Currently, there is no evidence of human to human transmission associated with this virus.
+- Since December 2013, human cases of avian influenza A(H7N9) have been reported in Hong Kong, involving people who had recently visited mainland China.
+Currently, there is no evidence of sustained human to human transmission associated with this virus.
 See the Health section for more information.

 - Typhoon season is between May and October.
 You should keep informed of regional weather forecasts and plan accordingly.
 Monitor local media reports and follow the instructions of local emergency officials.
 For more information on what to do during a typhoon see Additional information: Natural Disasters, Severe Weather and Climate.

 - Be a smart traveller.
 Before heading overseas:

 Hong Kong is a Special Administrative Region (SAR) and has separate immigration regulations from those of the People's Republic of China.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 If you enter Hong Kong on a visitor visa, you are not allowed to take up any employment, paid or unpaid, or join in any business, or study at a school, university or other educational institutions.
 We strongly encourage you to seek information from the Hong Kong Special Administrative Region Immigration Department well in advance of your intended travel date.
 Australian tourists do not require visas for visits of less than 90 days.